xenocrat/HTTPHeader/README.md

 #### Return Values

-Returns a non-negative float representing the device memory in GiB.
+Returns a non-negative integer representing the device memory in GiB.
 Returns `false` if the header field is not present or empty, and `null` if the field value is noticeably malformed.

 ### `Digest`